zachbhancock/sandwrm/README.md

 ## Conclusion

 And that's it!
-If you had any troubles calling or riding the **sandwrm**, feel free to post in the repo or contact me by email at hancockz (at) umich.edu.
+If you had any troubles calling the **sandwrm**, feel free to post in the repo or contact me by email at hancockz (at) umich.edu.

-Shai-Hulud!